FilbertAT/advprog-modul6/README.md

  This update improves the server’s compliance with HTTP standards while maintaining clean and efficient routing logic using Rust’s pattern matching capabilities.

  ![Commit 3 screen capture](/assets/images/commit3.png)

+ ---

+ ## Commit 4 Reflection

+ In this commit, I tested the limitations of a **single-threaded server**, revealing a significant performance bottleneck.

+ 1. **Blocking Behavior**
+ The server processes requests sequentially, meaning one slow request (like `/sleep`, which delays for 10 seconds) blocks all others.
+ 2. **Request Queuing**
+ Even a simple request to `/` gets stuck behind a long-running one, demonstrating poor scalability.
+ 3. **Real-World Impact**
+ In a production setting, this would degrade user experience, as one slow request could delay all others.

+ This test highlights the need for **multithreading**, which will allow the server to handle multiple requests concurrently, preventing delays caused by long-running tasks.